 Basics of Writing a Great Cover Letter

 Writing a good cover letter is like writing an essay.
 You need to make your piece interesting and exciting!
-You’ll want to follow some basic instructions, but after that, it’s all about your tone of voice and finding inspiration in the company’s mission statement or job requirements.
+You’ll want to follow some basic instructions, and start with a clear introduction, but after that, it’s all about your tone of voice and finding inspiration in the company’s mission statement or job requirements.
 It might not be easy at first, but with practice, you’ll find it’s easy to express your enthusiasm.

 What Should You Include in Your Cover Letter?